Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

-Now, these m-m-e cubes are such that their remaining face is a good square if and only if there exists an induced dashed blue m-morphism as in the picture such that the square is pseudo-commutative.
-Indeed, the square with vertices is a good square if and only if taking its cokernel produces the induced dashed blue m-morphism such that the square is pseudo-commutative.
-This, by axiom (PBL), is equivalent to the square being pseudo-commutative, which again by axiom (PBL) is equivalent to the square being pseudo-commutative.
+Now, these m-m-e cubes are such that their remaining face is a good square if and only if there exists an induced dashed blue m-morphism as in the picture such that the diagram is a square in the double category.
+Indeed, the diagram with vertices is a good square if and only if taking its cokernel produces the induced dashed blue m-morphism such that the diagram is a square in the double category.
+This, by axiom (PBL), is equivalent to the diagram being a square, which again by axiom (PBL) is equivalent to the diagram being a square.
 But that, in turn, happens if and only if its kernel square is good.

-Finally, as $\star$ denotes $B\star_A C$ and $\star'$ denotes $B'\star_{A'} C'$, the existence of the induced dashed blue m-morphism such that the square is pseudo-commutative is equivalent to the southern square of the m-m-m cube being good, since these squares form a kernel-cokernel pair by \cref{southern:cokernel}.
+Finally, as $\star$ denotes $B\star_A C$ and $\star'$ denotes $B'\star_{A'} C'$, the existence of the induced dashed blue m-morphism such that the diagram is a square in the double category is equivalent to the southern square of the m-m-m cube being good, since these squares form a kernel-cokernel pair by \cref{southern:cokernel}.

-For the converse, to show that the kernel of an m-m-e cube with all faces good or pseudo-commutative is always good, first observe that given such an m-m-e cube pictured as the lower left cube in the diagram above, taking cokernels we get the lower right cube with all faces good or pseudo-commutative, either by construction or in the case of the rightmost face by axiom (PBL).
+For the converse, to show that the kernel of an m-m-e cube with all faces good squares or squares in the double category is always good, first observe that given such an m-m-e cube pictured as the lower left cube in the diagram above, taking cokernels we get the lower right cube with all faces good squares or squares in the double category, either by construction or in the case of the rightmost face by axiom (PBL).
 This shows, by \cref{southern:cokernel}, that in the kernel m-m-m cube pictured as the top left cube in the diagram, the southern square is good.

 It then remains only to show that the topmost square of the m-m-m cube is good.
 This follows by constructing the top right m-m-e cube as the kernel of the bottom right cube.
-Its topmost square is pseudo-commutative by axiom (PBL), and forms a kernel-cokernel pair with the topmost square of the m-m-m cube, which is therefore good. \end{proof}
+Its topmost diagram is a square in the double category by axiom (PBL), and forms a kernel-cokernel pair with the topmost square of the m-m-m cube, which is therefore good. \end{proof}

 \begin{rmk} In particular, this implies that there is no need to specify a direction for the good southern square when dealing with good cubes, as claimed in \cref{goodcubessymmetric:claim}, since the ``goodness'' of an m-m-m cube can be equivalently determined from any of its m-m-e cokernel cubes. \end{rmk}